• ECTS

 Objectives

-To provide the basic computational tools necessary for further study in the life sciences.
+Provide the basic computational tools necessary for pursuing studies in life sciences.

 Read more